Helen Moloney: Artistic career

 In 1964, having received a grant from the Arts Council, Moloney established her own studio where she worked full-time as a stained glass artist.
 She went on to work numerous times with McCormick on the Catholic churches he designed, completing 11 commissions for him.
 Her windows worked in keeping with the radical and modern architectural style of these buildings, using semi-abstract designs in strong primary colours against his white surfaces.
 Moloney was one of a group of craftspeople and artists McCormick assembled, including John Behan, Ruth Brandt, Ray Carroll, Oisín Kelly, Patrick McElroy, Patrick Pye, Veronica Rowe, and Imogen Stuart.
 Her first independent commission was on a McCormick church, Star of the Sea, Desertegney, County Donegal in 1964.
-The 1967 Church of St Aengus, Burt, County Donegal by McCormick featuring her work is one of the most famous, and was awarded the gold medal from the Royal Institute of the Architects of Ireland for the period 1965–1967.
+The 1967 Church of St Aengus, Burt, County Donegal by McCormick featuring her work is one of the most famous and was awarded the gold medal from the Royal Institute of the Architects of Ireland for the period 1965–1967.
 The RIAI noted "the loving care that has been lavished on it by architect, builder, client, artists, craftsmen".
-The church was named Irish building of the twentieth century in 2000 by the RIAI based on a public and RIAI members' vote.
+The church was named the Irish building of the twentieth century in 2000 by the RIAI based on a public and RIAI members' vote.

 In 1977, Moloney was commissioned to work on a non-catholic church, Donoughmore Presbyterian church, Liscooley, County Donegal, creating the windows and designing a reredos hanging depicting the burning bush.
 Other architects she worked with were Richard Hurley, Philip Shaffrey and Andrew Devane.
-Some of her last commissions were for St Stephen's church, Killiney, County Dublin, designed by Michael Brock, and St Francis of Assisi church, Drumnabey, Co.
-Tyrone, designed by Joe Treacy, both in 1982.
+Some of her last commissions were for St Stephen's church, Killiney, County Dublin, designed by Michael Brock, and St Francis of Assisi church, Drumnabey, County Tyrone, designed by Joe Treacy, both in 1982.
 Having struggled to finish a commission in the late 1980s, Moloney retired from making stained glass.